-Located high on the steep rocky slopes of American Fork Canyon in the shadow of Mt.
-Timpanogos in Utah's Wasatch Range, the Timpanogos Cave National Monument features three limestone caves: Hansen Cave, Middle Cave and Timpanogos Cave.
+The Timpanogos Cave National Monument features three limestone caves: Hansen Cave, Middle Cave and Timpanogos Cave.
 These exquisite caverns are decorated with an elaborate display of helictites, anthodites and other formations in a variety of colors.

-To help prevent the spread of White Nose Syndrome, a disease that is killing millions of bats in North America, the monument prohibits the use of any footwear, clothing or gear (including cameras) that has been in ANY other cave or mine at ANY time.
+To help prevent the spread of White Nose Syndrome, a disease that is killing millions of bats in North America, the monument prohibits the use of any footwear, clothing or gear – including cameras – that has been in any other cave or mine at any time.

 Man-made tunnels on the path to the national monument

 Getting There and Finding a Place to Stay

 Visit the surrounding Uinta-Wasatch-Cache National Forest website for information about camping nearby.
 You can also visit the Utah Valley Convention and Visitors Bureau site to find out about nearby attractions, lodging and dining.